DBRepo-Project/dbrepo/SECURITY.md

 Maintainers are expected to follow secure development workflows:

-- protect the default branch
-- require changes through pull requests
+- The default `main` branch is protected and requires changes through pull requests.
-- review pull requests before merging
-- require relevant CI checks to pass before merging
+- Pull requests must be reviewed by another maintainer and have at least one approving review before merging.
+- Pull requests must not be merged if the continuous integration workflows fail.
-- enable two-factor authentication for accounts with write access
+- Maintainers with write access must enable two-factor authentication on GitHub.
-- avoid committing secrets, credentials, or private keys
+- Do not commit secrets, credentials, or private keys.

 ## Operator responsibility